 A Quality Pack Builds the Foundation

-What I like most about the Medium Transport Pack is its slim form factor.
+What I like most about this backpack is its slim form factor.
 It is only as wide as my body which means I can pass through narrow passages and hallways without bumping into things.
 If you are looking for a new pack, please do consider this one.
-For me, at least, it is perfect.
 It is tough, sturdy, and just the right size for carrying your bug out gear.

 A Word About the FAK (First Aid Kit)